-Meaning ERR Value е ACCOUNT OR DEVICE IN USE All of the clusters allotted to the cache are in use.
-3 ?NO ROOM FOR USER ON DEVICE An attempt was made to enable data caching without sufficient XBUF space allocated to the cache.
+Meaning ERR Value

+ACCOUNT OR DEVICE IN USE 3

+All of the clusters allotted to the cache are in use.

+NO ROOM FOR USER ON DEVICE 4

+An attempt was made to enable data caching without sufficient XBUF space allocated to the cache.
 The system manager must allocate at least 2K words of memory to XBUF for caching.

+POEVICE NOT AVAILABLE 8

+8

-4 ?DEVICE NOT AVAILABLE An attempt was made to change the cache cluster size (see byte 4) while a cached file disk transfer was in progress.
-Retry the operation.
-8 PROTECTION VIOLATION You do not have the TUNE privilege.
-10 ?MISSING SPECIAL FEATURE Caching was not enabled for the system during system installation.
-66
+?DEVICE NOT AVAILABLE An attempt was made to change the cache cluster size (see byte 4) while a cached file disk transfer was in progress.
+Retry the 8